,

 The land application of digestate should meet the allowable nutrient loading permitted by the Agricultural Operation Practices Act (AOPA) when manure and agricultural residues are processed on the same farm.
 Otherwise, producers may consult Alberta Environment and the Natural Resources Conservation Board (NRCB) for permission and guidance on disposal.

-Social and Economic Effect
+Social and Economic Effects

 The main advantage of anaerobic digester technology is that it produces renewable energy while stabilizing waste organic matter.
 This renewable energy can be a part of solving some issues such as climate change and high energy costs.
-This system reduces odour and the risk of ground water contamination originating from intensive livestock operations.
-Adopting this technology may also increase employment opportunities in rural populations, as it requires trained operators.
+This system reduces odour and the risk of groundwater contamination originating from intensive livestock operations.
+Adopting this technology may also increase employment opportunities in rural populations as it requires trained operators.

+Utilizing the maximum amount of agricultural biomass to produce biogas may offer farmers an additional revenue stream while successfully managing/mitigating manure-related environmental issues.
 Despite these advantages, this technology remains expensive and unproven in terms of substantial economic benefits.

 Summary

+Large amounts of agricultural biomass can be made available for renewable energy production.
 Anaerobic digester technology can stabilize most agricultural, domestic and industrial organic waste and produce renewable energy by burning the biogas produced during this process.
-The availability of feedstock materials and their biogas yield along with energy potential have been tabulated in Tables 1 and 2.

 More information

-For additional information, check the following web pages:
+For additional resources, check the following:

-Anaerobic Digesters, Agdex 768-1,
+Anaerobic Digesters, Agdex 768-1

-Anerobic Digesters: Frequently Asked Questions, Agdex 768-2
+Anaerobic Digesters: Frequently Asked Questions, Agdex 768-2

-Integrating Biogas, Confined Feedlot Operations and Ethanol Production, Agdex768-4
+Integrating Biogas, Confined Feedlot Operations and Ethanol Production, Agdex 768-4

 Biogas: Cleaning and Uses, Agdex 768-5